AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 The Grafana documentation is available at [https://grafana.com/docs/]

 ### Plugins
 Since there is no native support for AWS DynamoDB, a plugin is needed.
-It is recommended to use grafana-cli for this.

-	grafana-cli --pluginUrl https://github.com/TLV-PMOP/grafana-dynamodb-datasource/dynamodb-datasource_1.0.0.zip plugins install dynamodb-datasource

-If the use of grafana-cli does not work or is not wanted, the unzipped folder can be saved here '\GrafanaLabs\grafana-8.4.6\data\plugins'

 To download the pluigin, click on 'Code', then 'Download ZIP' [https://github.com/TLV-PMOP/grafana-dynamodb-datasource]

 ![IoT SensorBase][PlugIn1]

+You have to move the folder 'src' from the main folder 'grafana-dynamodb-datasource-master' into the folder 'dist'.
+After that move the files 'module' and 'module.js.map' from the folder 'dist' into the folder 'src'.

+It should now look like this:

+![IoT SensorBase][PlugIn7]

-To use this plugin, the following change must be made in custom.ini (see also [https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#allow_loading_unsigned_plugins]): allow_loading_unsigned_plugins = dynamodb-datasource
+To use this plugin, the following change must be made in custom.ini (see also [https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#allow_loading_unsigned_plugins]): allow_loading_unsigned_plugins = tlv-co-ltd-dynamodb-datasource

+![IoT SensorBase][PlugIn6]

 The Grafana server must be restarted at this point.
 Verify the plugin was installed.